MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/GettingStarted.md

 # Getting Started

-An Adaptive Card is nothing more than a JSON-serialized card object model.
+An Adaptive Card is a JSON-serialized card object model.

 ## Basic card architecture
 To understand the object model represented by the JSON, it is useful to understand the basic architecture of a card.
 A card is made up of containers of elements and actions.
 These containers are stacked vertically unless there is an ColumnSet element which allows you to define a collection of containers that live side by side.